Special Educational Needs and Disabilities (SEND)

 At RONEC we follow the LA policy of Inclusive Education promoting opportunities for all children living within the borough to attend a mainstream setting.

-By providing appropriate support and well differentiated activities children with SEN have access to the same broad and balanced curriculum available to all pupils of their age group.
+By providing appropriate support and well differentiated activities children with SEND have access to the same broad and balanced curriculum available to all pupils of their age group.

 All staff at RONEC actively seek the successful inclusion of all pupils and to do this they:

 - Work in partnership with parents / carers, advisory teachers and outside agencies.

 - Clearly identify needs, outline procedures and monitor progress.

 - Ensure the allocation of resources for SEND reflects the various levels of need,

 - Value the unique interests and strengths of pupils, seeking and hearing their views whenever possible.

 The success of inclusive practice is also supported by the Access Strategy.
 Whilst access is excellent areas of development are identified in the action plan.